Faex medicinalis, Saccharomyces carlsbergensis, Saccharomyces uvarum, Saccharomyces

 Brewer's yeast is made from different yeast (Saccharomyces) species.
-It’s "harvested"
+It’s collected

-during the beer-brewing process.
-It can also be grown in a nutrient broth for improved
+during the process of brewing beer.
+It can also be grown in a nutrient broth.
+This

-It’s a good source of protein.
+Brewer's yeast is a good source of protein.
 Protein makes up 52% of its weight.
-It’s also a good
+It’s

-source of B-complex vitamins.
-The mineral content of brewer's yeast can be controlled
+also a good source of B-complex vitamins.
+The mineral content of brewer's yeast can

-by adding minerals to the solution in which the yeast is grown.
-Adding chromium increases
+be controlled by adding minerals to the solution in which the yeast is grown.
+For

 Medically valid uses

-Domesticated yeasts have been used for centuries.
-They’ve been used to raise bread,
+Yeasts have been used for centuries in a variety of ways.
+They’ve been used to raise

-brew beer, and make wine and alcoholic beverages.
-Brewer's yeast has been used as
+bread, brew beer, and make wine and alcoholic drinks.
+Brewer's yeast has been used

-a nutritive supplement for B vitamins.
-More recently, it’s been used as a supplement
+as a supplement of B vitamins.
+More recently, it’s been used as a supplement for minerals.

 Yeast may help treat eczema, gout, infectious diarrhea, and some heart problems.
 It

-may also play a role in lowering cholesterol and boosting the immune system.
-It may
+may help lower cholesterol and boost the immune system.
+It may also improve physical

 Women who are pregnant or breastfeeding should ask their healthcare providers before